-Most long-term care is not skilled care nor is it in nursing homes.
+Most long-term care is not skilled care, nor is it nursing home care.
 However, the cost of all extended care continues to increase and impact more families as people continue to age and have age-related issues.
-The cost of care varies dramatically from state to state.
-Texas, Missouri, and Louisiana were the least expensive states at $56,210, $59,860 and $60,955, respectively for skilled care.
-Alaska, Connecticut, and Massachusetts to be the most expensive states for annual semi-private skilled nursing costs at $167,535, $155,490 and $143,080, respectively.

 “Today, more than one in two Americans turning 65 will need some form of long-term care in their lifetime, and the total number requiring care is expected to more than double by 2050.”Andrew Bucklee, senior vice president and head of insurance solutions distribution for Lincoln Financial Distributors.